paulrobertlloyd/paulrobertlloyd-v3/src/_posts/entries/2016-04-02-freelancing_year_one.markdown

 In order to achieve these aims, I'll need to diversify my network.
 One of the things I've found quite surprising is how closely this maps to people who have passed through Clearleft.
 That's no bad thing -- many of my interests and values align with theirs.
 Given my often introverted and reserved nature, I find meeting new people at events quite difficult, but this is something I'll need to overcome.

 ### Share the proceeds
 As I mentioned earlier, I remain in a very fortunate position: I get to do what I enjoy, and I get paid to do it.
-With a better understanding of my financial situation, I'll now share some of the proceeds of this good fortune.
-Donating a portion of my income to charities, I plan on splitting this up so that a portion goes to a local charity focused on homelessness, and another fighting a more global concern, climate change.
+Now, with a better understanding of my financial situation, I intend to share in the proceeds of this good fortune.
+Donating a portion of my revenue to charities, I plan to divide this up between a local charity focused on homelessness, and another fighting a global concern, climate change.
 I hope to write more about this in the coming months.

 [1]: https://paulrobertlloyd.com/2015/01/changing_gears
 [2]: https://paulrobertlloyd.com/2015/10/taking_the_plunge